Ginxss/tfds/README.md

 Third, because there are so many (poorly named) data structures available in C++, many programmers just resort to using std::vector for basically all tasks, because they don't want to spend time researching which one of these is the best data structure for the job. **tfds** is a small collection of the most basic and important data structures, which makes picking the right one a trivial task.

+Note that all these data structures do is allocate and deallocate the memory needed for the elements.
+So if you are programming object oriented for example, destructors are not getting called.

 ---
 ---